AutoRabitOrg/knowledgebase/product-guides/codescan/codescan-integration/codescan-sfdx-plugin/run-analysis-locally-using-sfdx.md

 * Java 17
 * NodeJS 18

+Note: If you would want to stay on the lower version of the Java, then you will have to use the previous version of our plugin(1.0.8).
+It can be done by updating the script with a specific version (e.g. sfdx-codescan-plugin@1.0.8).

 1. To install the **CodeScan SFDX plugin, follow these steps**:
    * Use **`sfdx plugins:install sfdx-codescan-plugin`**.
    * You'll be prompted that Salesforce does not sign this plugin; type **Y** to continue.